DIY Pet Casket: Build a Heartfelt Memorial for Under $20

 Why Build a DIY Pet Casket?

 Building Max’s pet casket was hard, and oddly healing.
-It felt like I could do one last kind thing for him.
+It felt like one last kind thing I could do for him.
 When I painted Luna’s casket, the memories came back in a good way.
-Making a DIY pet casket became a quiet, hands-on way to say goodbye.
+Making one yourself becomes a quiet, hands-on way to say goodbye.

-Exploring pet memorial ideas — including a simple diy pet casket — lets you create something personal without a big budget.
+Exploring pet tribute ideas — including a simple handmade casket — lets you create something personal without a big budget.

 End-of-life costs pile up fast.
 Some pet caskets run $200 or more, which wasn’t realistic for me.
-The one I made came in under $20 with supplies from a dollar store.
+Mine came in under $20 with a few dollar-store finds.
 If you’re trimming costs elsewhere, these tips to save money on pet care help, too.
 I put the leftover money toward a small rose bush for Max.

 A handmade casket — one of the most touching pet memorial ideas — makes room for small details that feel like them.
 For Luna, I painted her favorite blue and tucked in her squeaky toy.
 Paw prints, a simple nameplate, or a collar all work; choose one or two that fit your pet.